 In 2013, Jeff and Zoë released the completely updated and expanded (with color photos), The New Artisan Bread in Five Minutes a Day.
 I donated my original edition to the library as I didn’t need both.
 But I need this new one desperately.

-Not only does it have so many ways to use this versatile dough (amazing recipes), it has tips and tricks galore.
+Not only does it have so many ways to use this versatile dough to make homemade bread (amazing recipes), it has tips and tricks galore.
 For example, I live at 5,280 feet above sea level.
 That changes the way my bread turns out.
 But no worries.
 Jeff and Zoë have included detailed instructions for how to adjust the recipe using more water, less yeast, and bread flour in place of all-purpose flour, to accommodate those of us who live way up high in the shadow of the Rocky Mountains.
-(Hey, someone needs to live here!)
-Bingo.
-Following our move, I was back in business in no time at all.
+Hey, someone needs to live here!

 Homemade Artisan French Bread